This document contains product information, updates, and troubleshooting tips.

 Source Serif continues Adobe’s line of high-quality open source typefaces.
 Designed for a digital environment, the letter shapes are simplified and highly readable.
 Its historical roots, combined with the guidance through an experienced designer give the typeface a strong character of its own that will shine when used for extended text on paper or on screen.

 There is still more to come for Source Serif.
-Additional weights, Italic cuts and Cyrillic and Greek language support are all planned.
+Additional weights, Italic cuts, and Cyrillic and Greek language support are all planned.
 If you are interested in contributing to this open source project, please visit this project page for information on how to become involved.
-Source Serif Pro can be adapted and redistributed according to the terms of the Open Font Licence (OFL) agreement.
+Source Serif Pro can be adapted and redistributed according to the terms of the Open Font License (OFL) agreement.

 Menu Names And Style Linking

-In many Windows® applications, instead of every font appearing on the menu, fonts are grouped into style-linked sets and only the name of the base style font for a set is shown in the menu.
-The italic and the bold weight fonts of the set (if any) are not shown in the font menu, but can still be accessed by selecting the base style font and then using the italic and bold style buttons.
-In this family, such programmes will show only the following base style font names in the menu:
+In many Windows® applications, instead of every font appearing on the menu, fonts are grouped into style-linked sets, and only the name of the base style font for a set is shown in the menu.
+The italic and the bold weight fonts of the set (if any) are not shown in the font menu, but can still be accessed by selecting the base style font, and then using the italic and bold style buttons.
+In this family, such programs will show only the following base style font names in the menu:

 |Source Serif Pro|

 |Source Serif Pro Light|

 ||Bold||Source Serif Pro Bold|